-DEP is a phenomenon in which the uncharged but polarized particles can be pumped into the regions of high It has been considered as part electric field intensity. of the EHD phenomena for transporting dielectric liquids.
+DEP is a phenomenon in which the uncharged but polarized particles can be pumped into the regions of high electric field intensity.
+It has been considered as part of the EHD phenomena for transporting dielectric liquids.
 Original DEP device structures were not good enough for fluidic application due to excessive Joule heating and easy electrolysis as the electrodes directly contact the liquid.
 With the application of advanced dielectric coatings, ac voltage and miniaturized microelectrodes, these problems have been solved [31, 32].
-DEP-based micropumps have become one of the most popular electrokinetic force-based microfluidic systems [8] as they can not only pump mass flow, but also dispense and manipulate droplets on the wall-less surface with a speed up to 5 cm s^{-1} , more than one order of magnitude higher than the other micropumps [31, 32].
+DEP-based micropumps have become one of the most popular electrokinetic force-based microfluidic systems [8] as they can not only pump mass flow, but also dispense and manipulate droplets on the wall-less surface with a speed up to 5 cm $s^{-1}$ , more than one order of magnitude higher than the other micropumps [31, 32].
 They have also been utilized to separate particles and bio-species in the liquids [33-36].
 DEP micropumps can only be used in liquids with low conductivity, $\sim 10^{-4}$ S m-1 to avoid Joule heating.
 For biofluids of conductivity higher than $\sim 10^{-4}$ S m-1, an ac voltage with extremely high frequency $\sim 10^8$ Hz is needed to minimize Joule heating [34, 35].
 Therefore, this limits their applications in biological analysis [8].

 Figure 2.
 Electric field distribution of an asymmetric electrode-based micropump [19].
+Reproduced with permission from the American Physical Society and the author.